Love Aaj Kal (2020 film): Production

 On 17 January 2019, it was reported that Imtiaz Ali was considering his next venture (a romantic drama) with Kartik Aaryan and Sara Ali Khan.
 On 1 March 2019, it was confirmed that the pair has been teamed up in a directorial venture of Ali and the filming will start in Delhi.

 The principal photography of the film began in the second week of March 2019, with Aaryan sharing a picture of Khan and him from the sets.
 Khan also shared the picture on her social media account.
 The first schedule of the film was wrapped on 25 March 2019.
 To inform about the conclusion of the schedule, Khan posted a video on her Instagram to celebrate.
 The 20-day second schedule of the film began on 10 April in Udaipur.
 Filming was completed on 1 July 2019, after the final 66 days of shooting in Himachal Pradesh.

 Release

 Love Aaj Kal was released in India on 14 February 2020.
-The film was made available for streaming on Netflix and JioCinema on 28 April 2020.
-Love Aaj Kal's television premiere occurred on Star Plus a few months after its theatrical release.
+The film was made available for streaming on Netflix on 28 April 2020.